JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 * _Graph_.
 Defines all possible navigation destinations within the app and the connections between them.
     Implemented in Compose as the `NavGraph` class.
-* _Destination._ A node in the navigation graph.
+* _Destination._ A composable node in the navigation graph.
     When the user navigates to the node, the app displays content corresponding to the destination.
     Implemented in Compose as the `NavDestination` class.
 * _Route._ Identifies a destination and any data required by it.
 Can be implemented as any serializable data type.
+    Routes are separated from destinations to allow you to keep destination composables independent of navigation, which makes them easier to test and rearrange in your project.
 * _Host_.
 Contains the current navigation destination.
 As the user navigates through an app, the app swaps destinations in and out of the navigation host.
 Implemented in Compose as the `NavHost` class.
 * _Controller_.
 Offers core coordination functionality: methods for transitioning between destinations,